 WARNING!
 Do not attempt this.
 As you will see from this webpage, this is a very dangerous undertaking, no matter what the method, or what precautions are taken.

-Here are just a few articles on the BULLET CATCH culled from many sources.
-These are various pieces of information about the stunt by Dorothy Dietrich-Penn & Teller-Criss Angel-Dvaid Blaine, etc. from our collection.
+Here are BULLET CATCH articles from many sources.
+Information about the stunt by Dorothy Dietrich-Penn & Teller-Criss Angel-Dvaid Blaine, etc. from our collection.
 In short order we will be expanding the site with more of our information.

 List of Deaths Associated With the Bullet Catch

 Coulen (1500s) beaten to death with his trick pistol doing the Bullet Catch

-Kia Khan Khruse (1818) Indian magician- report of his death onstage may have been false
+Kia Khan Khruse (1818) Indian magician- report of his Bullet Catch death onstage may have been false

 Madame deLinsky (1820) magician's assistant killed when real bullet loaded into chamber by mistake in attempting the Bullet Catch

 Giovanni deGrisy son of Torrini, supposedly Robert-Houdin's mentor; could be a fictitious story; reportedly Torrini fired the gun that killed his son during the Bullet Catch